 When you refinance a mortgage, you trade in your old mortgage for a new one.
 What's the benefit of doing so?
 Many times, a borrower can secure a lower interest rate thanks to changes in the market, can reduce monthly installments by opting for a longer term, or can cash out a portion of their equity.

 With the potential to save some serious money or get much-needed cash, it's easy to see the appeal of refinancing a mortgage.
 Let's delve a little deeper to get a full refinancing picture.Get Free Quotes

 Let's say you just purchased your dream home, only to find that interest rates have dropped.
 That's no surprise, as rates are currently at historic lows.
-As a homeowner, you want to take advantage of these falling rates, which begs the question: how soon can you refinance after closing?
+As a homeowner, you want to take advantage of these falling rates, which begs the question: how soon can you refinance a house after closing?

 In many cases, right away!
 What it will come down to, is the type of mortgage you currently have and the type you want to have.
 It's important to note that many lenders have a waiting period before a current borrower can refinance with them, and while that length of time varies, it's typically around six months.

 The good news is that nothing is stopping you from shopping around for another lender and refinancing with them!
 If you want to use the same lender, be sure to ask about your refinancing options well before closing on your home.

 Tip: Make sure there is no prepayment penalty fee on your current mortgage!